mdda/mdda.github.io/_posts/OSS/2015-11-22-matplotlib-for-latex.md

 \usepackage{pgf}
 {% endhighlight %}

-And the figure itself can be include (and referred to) as follows :
+And the figure itself can be included (and referred to) as follows :

 {% highlight latex %}
 \begin{figure}